Greenpeace International - 2026 Global Finance Internship

 Job description

-Internships: Internship / Fixed term for up to 6 months ( / Full-time (40 hours per week)
+Internship / Fixed term for up to 6 months / Full Time (40 hours per week)

-The Global Finance unit of Greenpeace International is seeking 2 interns for 2026 (one to start in January 2026 and the other to start in June 2026).
-The Global Finance Team seeks the financial sustainability of the Greenpeace movement.
+The Global Finance unit of Greenpeace International seeks the financial sustainability of the Greenpeace movement.
 By supporting financial reporting processes, you’ll contribute to the financial health of Greenpeace International while gaining hands-on experience in global finance.

 As the Global Finance Intern, you will be a key support for the Global Finance team, focusing on delivering accurate and timely financial reports and data analysis.
 We are looking for candidates with exceptional analytical skills, initiative and passion for the numbers to drive impactful change together.